Cristián Viel

-Cristián Enrique Viel Temperley (born 4 November 1967 in Buenos Aires) is a former Argentine rugby union player.
+Cristián Enrique Viel Temperley (born 4 November 1967) is a former Argentine rugby union player.
 He played as a flanker.

 Viel played for Club Newman in the Nacional de Clubes of Argentina.

 He had 26 caps for Argentina, from 1993 to 1997, scoring 3 tries, 15 points on aggregate.
 He was called for the 1995 Rugby World Cup, playing in three games but without scoring.